w3f/polkadot-wiki/docs/learn-staking.md

 Polkadot uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
 It is designed with the roles of **validators** and **nominators**, to maximize chain security.
 Actors who are interested in maintaining the network can run a validator node.
-At genesis, Polkadot will have a limited amount of slots available for these validators, but this number will grow over time to over one thousand.

 The system encourages DOT holders to participate as nominators.
 Nominators may back up to 16 validators as trusted validator candidates.